mosaic-design-system/docs/src/components/progress-bar.md

       the operation will take |\r

       | **With percentage and estimated time** (Determinate) | Use this
-      when the system estimate how long it will take until completion and track operation progress      |\r
+      when the system can estimate how long it will take until completion and track operation progress      |\r

       | **With label** (Indeterminate)                       | Use this
       when the system cannot track
       progression                                                          |\r

       | **Bar only** (Indeterminate & determinate)           | Only use
-      when the other elements on the screen to information the user what operation/task is underway     |\r
+      when there are other elements on the screen to inform the user what operation/task is underway     |\r

       - - -\r